 As a living document, the GDD is continuously updated and refined throughout production.
 This could be due to technical or financial restraints, or simply realizing that things just don’t look, play or work as well as you had initially hoped.

-Many people, especially smaller developers, like to utilize more agile development techniques which are less about process and documentation and more about just building things.
+Many people, especially smaller developers, like to use more agile development techniques which are less about process and documentation and more about just building things.
 However, larger studios prefer a different approach.

-However, EA, Microsoft, Sony, Ubisoft and all of the big companies are highly process-driven and require heavy documentation.
-It is a big part of how they have achieved success over and over again.
+EA, Microsoft, Sony, Ubisoft and other large game companies are highly process-driven and require heavy documentation.
+It's a big part of how they have achieved success over and over again.

 A GDD keeps you organized, helps identify potential risks, and lets you see ahead of time who you may need to hire/outsource to in order to bring your project to life.
 Your game idea may seem fairly straightforward, but once you lay it out in a GDD, you might soon realize just how big and resource-heavy your project is.

 Projects without a plan are much more likely to run over time and budget.